ssbc/ssb-db2/README.md

 Or you can wrap that in a secret-stack plugin (in the example above, `exports.init` should return an object with the API functions).

-There are other special methods you can implement in order to add "hooks" in the `Plugin` subclass:
+There are other optional methods you can implement in the `Plugin` subclass:

-- `onLoaded(cb)`: called once, at startup, when the index is successfully loaded from disk and is ready to receive queries
+- `onLoaded(cb)`: a hook called once, at startup, when the index is successfully loaded from disk and is ready to receive queries
-- `onFlush(cb)`: called when the leveldb index is about to be saved to disk
+- `onFlush(cb)`: a hook called when the leveldb index is about to be saved to disk
 - `indexesContent()`: method used when reindexing private group messages to determine if the leveldb index needs to be updated for decrypted messages.
 The default method returns true.
+- `reset()`: a method that you can use to reset in-memory state that you might have in your plugin, when the leveldb index is about to be rebuilt.

 ### Compatibility plugins